CollComm/zsh_codex/README.md

     </p>
 </p>

+## About this fork
-Codex has been deprecated by OpenAI.
-I have updated the API call to ChatGPT 3.5 to make this script functional.
-I appreciate the effort in creating the original script.
+**Codex has been deprecated by OpenAI.**
+This fork has updated the API call to ChatGPT 3.5, which makes this script functional.
+I appreciate the effort that went into creating the original script, and I have preserved the information about Tom Dörr below.

-**Commericial Version available**  (`pip install kiera`)
+## Commericial Version available
+`pip install kiera`

 [More Info](https://kiera.ai)